How much food is wasted every year?

 Attributing deforestation emissions to the food chain, while important, is extremely troublesome.
 So much so that they are normally handled separately as part of land use emissions.
 The majority of deforestation emissions occur in South America (Brazil) and South East Asia (Indonesia).
-These are largely driven by clearing forests for soy, beef and palm oil production.
+Clearing forests for soy, beef and palm oil production drives this activity.
 Because the sale of palm oil, soy (also as feed) and beef is so commoditized it is very difficult to understand the role of your food plays in these emissions.

 On top of waste emissions it is worth stressing that for every 100 kilograms of food we waste, a further 50 kg of production losses occur.
-In other words for every extra two kilograms of food we waste a further kilogram is lost during production, further adding to climate impact of food waste.
+In other words for every extra two kilograms of food we waste, we lose a further kilogram during production, further adding to climate impact of food waste.

 The big footprint of food waste

 Food emissions are a big deal.